What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 • Protects only the lender's financial interest, not your belongings, liability, or detached structures

-• Is significantly more expensive than a standard homeowners policy
+• Is significantly more expensive than a standard homeowners policy, often 2 to 3 times the cost

 • Gets charged directly to your escrow account, raising your monthly mortgage payment

-Under federal law, your mortgage servicer must notify you at least 45 days before charging you for force-placed insurance.
+Under federal RESPA Regulation X rules, your mortgage servicer must send a first notice at least 45 days before assessing a force-placed insurance charge, then a reminder notice at least 30 days after the first notice.
 Use that window to act fast and get your own policy back in place.
+For a deeper look at how this works, see our full guide on forced-placed insurance.

 Force-Placed Insurance Is Not Enough